At least 13 killed in Myanmar jade mine landslide

-YANGON (AFP) - At least 13 jade mine workers and security guards in northern Myanmar were killed in a landslide on Sunday (July 28), authorities said, as rescuers frantically searched for more victims.
+YANGON • At least 13 jade mine workers and security guards in northern Myanmar were killed in a landslide yesterday, said the authorities, as rescuers frantically searched for more victims.

+The deadly landslide is the latest to hit Hpakant, the epicentre of a multibillion-dollar jade trade fuelled by insatiable demand in China.

-Dozens die each year in landslides caused by jade mining, a dangerous and poorly regulated industry in Kachin state between the country's borders with China and India.
+Dozens die each year in landslides caused by jade mining, a dangerous and poorly regulated industry, in Kachin state between Myanmar's borders with China and India.

-Though new regulations suspend mining during the wet season peak from July through September, some workers stay on site.

-Heavy rains pounded the area over the last week, according to the officer, who said the search for those missing is ongoing.
+Though new regulations suspend mining during the wet-season peak from July to September, some workers stay on site.
+Heavy rain pounded the area over the past week, according to the officer.

-The deadly landslide is the latest to hit Hpakant, the epicentre of a multibillion jade trade fuelled by insatiable demand in China.

 In April, more than 54 people were killed when a massive landslide buried workers along with dozens of vehicles.